ontario-tech-pw-II/a3-Kourosh-Davoudi/README.md

 - file operations
 - array of pointers

 **Problem:** Write a program to get two file names as command-line arguments.
-The input file has one straing in each line (without space).
+The input file has one string in each line (without space).
 The program writes the input file strings in the output file in a reverse order.
 The program can be used as follows:

 ./rev_file infile.txt outfile.txt (create outfile.txt)